John Claridge: Projects and series

 Claridge began taking photos of the East End as a teenager in the 1960s.
 The series was published as a book (East End) in 2016.

 He began taking the jazz portraits series while living in his flat above Ronnie Scott's.
 In 1986, he photographed Chet Baker in the club:

 Chet Baker came in one night in 1986, and I asked him if I could do a couple of shots before he went on.
 I said: 'I’ve got to tell you, when I was 13, I bought the Chet Baker Quartet record with Winter Wonderland on it.
 Russ Freeman was the pianist … ' And Chet said, 'Yeah, he was, in 1953.'
 He just stopped and stared, going back through his memory.
 And that’s when I took the picture.

-Having grown up in a boxing family, Claridge has taken over 100 photographs of members of the London Ex-Boxer's Association, which were serially published by The Gentle Author, 2012-2013.
+Having grown up in a boxing family, Claridge has taken over 100 photographs of members of the London Ex-Boxer's Association, which were serially published by The Gentle Author, 2012–2013.

-Of Claridge's Soho Faces project (2004-2017) he said, "I decided to document the customers at The French in earnest.
+Of Claridge's Soho Faces project (2004–2017) he said, "I decided to document the customers at The French in earnest.
 For me, it was the one place in Soho that still held its Bohemian character, where people truly chose to share time and conversation, and I became aware that many I had once chinked glasses with were no longer around."

 Claridge took over 500 portraits for Soho Faces and he is considered to have taken more photographs of the East End than any other photographer.

+Death

+Claridge died on 24 May 2026, aged 81.